- What Is Canine UTI?

 Puppies also have a habit of not drinking as much water as they should.
 This leads to urine and toxins sitting in their bladder for a longer period of time than normal.
 This promotes the growth of bacteria, leading to UTIs.
 Puppies that are confined to a small space may also hold their urine in longer because they are unwilling to pee in the same space that they sleep in.
 This urine retention can cause UTIs as well.

-Puppies are also lower to the ground than adult dogs, and may touch ground while using the restroom.
-This can introduce dirt and bacteria to their urethra, and is a common reason that puppies develop UTIs.
+Puppies are also lower to the ground than adult dogs and may touch the ground while using the restroom.
+This can introduce dirt and bacteria to their urethra and is a common reason that puppies develop UTIs.
 Puppies that are kept on a vegetarian diet could develop alkaline urine, increasing their risk of contracting a urinary tract infection.